wyaron/BoilerPlate/README.md

 7. Enter service ID
 8. Enable "Furnish a new private key" checkbox, choose JSON as the format
 9. Click Create
 10. A JSON file will be downloaded.
-This file should be placed at the config directory of our source tree.
+This file should be placed at the config directory of our source tree (renamed to "credentials.json")
 11. In the Google API screen, enable the following APIs:
       + Google Calendar API (for reading our calendar)
      + Google Cloud Messaging (for sending push notification to our mobile device)